 We sum up our observations, therefore, in the same tone as that in which we concluded our report on St. Martin's.
 There is no remedy for the evils of Clerkenwell Workhouse but immediate removal, and the sooner the guardians put their house in order with a view to that course the better.

 The outcry that The Lancet articles provoked was a significant factor leading to the passing of the Metropolitan Poor Act in 1867.
 The Act introduced major changes in the provision of care for London's sick poor and also resulted in the creation of the Metropolitan Asylums Board (MAB).

 In 1868, the newly formed MAB set up six new Sick Asylum Districts for the purposes of providing hospital care for the poor on separate sites from workhouses.
 One of the new Districts, named Finsbury, comprised the Holborn Union together the parishes of St James & St John, Clerkenwell, and St Luke's.
 However, the large new hospital required by the new scheme was felt to be too expensive and in 1869 the Finsbury Sick Asylum District was reconstituted as an enlarged Holborn Union.

-After Clerkenwell's absorption into the Holborn Union, the Farringdon Road workhouse appears to have been retained in use for a few years as accommodation for elderly and infirm paupers.
+After Clerkenwell's absorption into the Holborn Union, the increasingly dilapidated Farringdon Road workhouse continued in use until 1879 as accommodation for elderly and infirm paupers.